MoMeTroll/FB/README.md

 # FB
 Our first script for VMWare instalation.
 # sheesh
-Sooooo, here we have lil script helps you install official VMWare.
+Sooooo, here we have lil script helps you install last version official VMWare.
 All you need is run it.